DoctorNotSure/commander-go/readme.txt

 == Description ==

-Commander is an extension of the Go theme
+Commander is an extension of the Go theme.
+In this theme you can show the featured images on the article list.
 Fork and contribute back to Commander by visiting https://github.com/doctornotsure/commander-go

 == Copyright ==